jericksen/Capstone/README.md

      <img src="images/Hour_dist._1_4.png" width="650" height="350">
 </p>

 The distributions for classes 7 & 8 showed significant similarities when compared to classes 1 & 4.
-These similarities offer  evidence that perhaps the hour feature difficult for the model to differentiate between the two classes leading to the higher levels of misclassification between the classes.
+These similarities provide  evidence that perhaps the hour feature is difficult for the model to differentiate between the minor theft classes leading to the higher levels of misclassification between the classes.

-I performed a similar analysis with the 2nd and 3rd most important features (latitude and longitude) and found class 7 & 8 exhibited similar distributions with respect to classes 1 and 4:
+I performed a similar analysis with the 2nd and 3rd most important features (latitude and longitude) and found class 7 & 8 exhibited similar distributions with respect to classes 1 and 4.

 **Final Model**